TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-12-create-weird-fun-phpstan-rules.md

 ## 10-min Experiment

-I often have no idea if PHPStan rule will work or not, so I put 10 mins experiment limit on it.
+I often have no idea if the PHPStan rule will work or not, so I put 10 10-minute experiment limit on it.
 If it doesn't work, I just throw it away.
 If it does, we keep the rule and improve it.

 <br>